EVERYTHING YOU NEED TO KNOW

 It isn't difficult.
-Daily disposable contact lenses are simply applied in the morning then taken out at the end of the day and thrown away.
+Daily disposable contact lenses can simply be applied in the morning then removed at the end of the day and thrown away.
 Monthly replacement contact lenses need to be cleaned after wearing with a simple contact lens cleaning solution that will be advised by your optician.
 To find out more, read the contact lens care section or ask your optician for their advice.

 Yes, your contact lenses should be comfortable.
 If you are experiencing discomfort please speak to your optician for advice.